ChurchSuite/churchsuite-api/modules/addressbook.md

 [Home](https://github.com/ChurchApp/churchapp-api)

-The Address Book module is concerned with the management of contacts within ChurchApp, the following endpoints are available:
+The Address Book module is concerned with the management of contacts within ChurchSuite, the following endpoints are available:

 ## List/search contacts